A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 At TeamLab Planets, you walk through water, rooms full of sparkling floor-to-ceiling lights and giant colourful balls, and sit beneath a garden of flowers.
 It’s a surreal experience, and worth visiting at least one of the TeamLab exhibitions while in Japan.

 You will need to book a specific time slot for your visit, and tickets sell out in advance – so make sure to book at least a few weeks ahead!
-I found it easier to book with GetYourGuide, as it was easier to select time slots, however, Klook also has tickets for sale.
+I found it easier to book with GetYourGuide, as it was easier to select time slots, however, Klook also has tickets for sale so you can check on both platforms to compare availability.

 Open: Daily 9am – 10pm

-Entrance: ¥3,800 – timed entry tickets need to be purchased in advance
+Entrance: From ¥3,600 – timed entry tickets need to be purchased in advance

 Ginza